User Guide Cancel

 A nested composition is sometimes called a precomposition, which is occasionally abbreviated in casual use to precomp or pre-comp.
 When a precomposition is used as the source footage item for a layer, the layer is called a precomposition layer.

 During rendering, the image data and other information can be said to flow from each nested composition into the composition that contains it.
 For this reason, nested compositions are sometimes referred to as being upstream of the compositions that contain them, and the containing compositions are said to be downstream of the nested compositions that they contain.
 A set of compositions connected through nesting is called a composition network.
 You can navigate within a composition network using the Composition Navigator and Mini-Flowchart.
-(See Opening and navigating nested compositions.)
+Learn more about opening and navigating nested compositions.

 Precompositions in After Effects are similar to Smart Objects in Adobe Photoshop.